 Beginning speakers & leaders often make vocal mistakes that effect their communications outcomes.
 Herein we’ll explore a few of the most common vocal mishaps novice speakers make and how to avoid them.
 Like most other skills, our habits often drive our outcomes.
 Often beginning speakers & leaders have vocal habits that hinder the successful reception of their message.
 Identifying and addressing these can be critical to improving your communications as speaker or leader.
-Let’s explore how you can orchestrate your voice for successful communication.
+Let’s explore these voice tips for speakers and leaders.

 Assess Your Vocal Baseline